Changes to Christmas collection dates

 Blue lid recycling bin

 - Wrapping paper: plain wrapping paper that doesn’t contain foil or glitter can be recycled.
-Top tip: do the scrunch test – if you scrunch up the paper and it springs back, it can be recycled
+Top tip: do the scrunch test – if you scrunch up the paper and it stays scrunched, it can be recycled!

 - Cardboard: squash or fold all your cardboard flat to make more room in your recycling bin